Ballyshannon: History

-Numerous other sites from various periods are thought to exist, including a neolithic tomb, and the grave of Aed Ruad, High King of Ireland, upon which St. Anne's church (Church of Ireland) was supposedly built, occupying the highest of the town's vantage points—Mullgoose.
+Other nearby sites include a Neolithic tomb, and the grave of Aed Ruad, High King of Ireland, upon which St. Anne's church (Church of Ireland) was supposedly built, occupying the highest of the town's vantage points—Mullgoose.
 Nothing remains to mark either tomb, the last vestige of the mound on Mullaghnashee having been obliterated in 1798 when a fort was constructed on the hill-top.
 The 18th-century churchyard and the paupers' burial ground were both referred to as Sidh Aedh Ruaidh, the Fairy Mound of Red Hugh.
 The 'sheeman' (Anglicisation of the Irish sidh) in Mullgoose means 'fairies'.
-Popular belief assigned the interior of hills to fairies' dwelling places and local tradition has handed down accounts of the exploits of the fairy folk, especially among the Finner sand-hills and in the Wardtown district of Ballyshannon.
+Popular belief assigned the interior of hills to fairies' dwelling places and local tradition has handed down accounts of the exploits of the fairy folk, including among the Finner sand-hills and in the Wardtown district of Ballyshannon.
 In 1906, the hill-top at Mullgoose was excavated and found to contain subterranean chambers.

 The Vikings, according to the Annals of Ulster, attacked nearby Inishmurray Island in 795.
-Later they used the River Erne to attack inland, burning Devenish Island Monastery in 822.
-The Annals also record that in 836, all the churches of Loch Erne, together with Cluain Eois (Clones) and Daimhinis (Devenish Island) were destroyed by the "gentiles".
+Later they used the River Erne to attack inland, burning Devenish Island monastery in 822.
+The annals also record that in 836, all the churches of Loch Erne, together with Cluain Eois (Clones) and Daimhinis (Devenish Island) were destroyed by the "gentiles".
 In 923 and 916 respectively, "a fleet of foreigners on Loch Erne plundered the islands of the lake", as well as the surrounding territories.

-In March 1613, Ballyshannon was incorporated as a borough by James I. In 1775 the salmon-leap of Assaroe at Ballyshannon was praised by the traveller Richard Twiss in A Tour in Ireland (p.
-157):
+In March 1613, Ballyshannon was incorporated as a borough by James I. In 1775, the salmon-leap of Assaroe at Ballyshannon was praised by the traveller Richard Twiss in A Tour in Ireland:

-The Giants Causeway is an object which is scarcely worthy of going so far to see; however that is to be determined by the degree of curiosity of which the traveller is possessed.
-But the salmon-leap at Ballyshannon is a scene of such a singular nature, as is not to be found elsewhere, and is as peculiar to Ireland as the bullfights are to Spain.....

-It was in Ballyshannon, around 1793, that Viscount Castlereagh, the future Chief Secretary for Ireland and, later, British Foreign Secretary, had his famous vision of the radiant boy.
-Known at the time as The Hon.
-Robert Stewart (he became Lord Castlereagh in 1796), he was serving as a young Army officer and M.P. for Down in the Irish Parliament at the time.
-Lodging in the old Military Barracks in the town, Stewart (as he then was) retired for the night.
-Looking into the fire he saw the form of a boy emerge from the flames, grow larger and larger and vanish.
-The radiant boy is a well-known figure in English and Irish folklore, and is often supposed to foretell death.
+It was in Ballyshannon, around 1793, that Robert Stewart, 2nd Marquess of Londonderry, who would later become Chief Secretary for Ireland and British Foreign Secretary, had a vision of "the radiant boy".
+Stewart, who would later become Lord Castlereagh, was serving as a young British Army officer and MP for County Down in the Irish Parliament at the time.
+Lodging in the old Military Barracks in the town, he retired for the night.
+Looking into the fire, he reportedly saw the form of a boy emerge from the flames, grow larger and larger and vanish.
+"The radiant boy" is a common figure in English and Irish folklore, and is often supposed to foretell death.
 William Allingham later wrote a poem about the incident.